The Church of Jesus Christ of Latter-day Saints in South Korea: 1988–Present: Recent developments

-BYU International Folk Dance Ensemble performed in the Opening Ceremonies of the 1988 Summer Olympics in Seoul.
+The BYU International Folk Dance Ensemble performed in the Opening Ceremonies of the 1988 Summer Olympics in Seoul.
 In 1991, the one-millionth copy of the Korean translation of the Book of Mormon was sold.
-Near the end of 1996, there were around 70,000 members of the LDS Church in Korea.
+Near the end of 1996, there were around 70,000 church members in Korea.
 Besides Japan, Korea is one of the only countries in the world whose Latter-day Saint community is self-supporting.
 Members contributed funds to the construction of most of the church buildings and chapels in Korea.
-In 2001, Dallin H. Oaks met with Korea's prime minister at the time Lee Han-Dong, while at a regional conference in Seoul.
-In 2010, the Korea Seoul West Mission merged into the Korea Seoul Mission to better allocate resources to the growing LDS Church in Korea.
-The Missionary Training Center in Seoul closed around March 2013.
+In 2001, Dallin H. Oaks met with Korea's prime minister at the time, Lee Han-Dong, while at a regional conference in Seoul.
+In 2010, the Korea Seoul West Mission merged into the Korea Seoul Mission to better allocate resources to the growing church in Korea.
+The MTC in Seoul closed around March 2013.
 The Korea Seoul South Mission was created in 2013.
-In January 2019, the LDS Church announced that the boundaries of the Korea Daejeon Mission would be shifting and it would be merging into another mission in July 2019.
+In January 2019, the church announced that the boundaries of the Korea Daejeon Mission would be shifting and it would be merging into another mission in July 2019.

 Compatibility with Korean culture

 Missionary work has been more successful in Korea than many other non-Christian Asian countries.
-First of all, previous missions to Korea by other Christian denominations prepared Korean people for LDS missionary work.
+First of all, previous missions to Korea by other Christian denominations prepared Korean people for Latter-day Saint missionaries.
 Additionally, the Confucian values embedded in Korean culture have influenced Korea in keeping and maintaining high-quality genealogical records.
-The LDS Church's emphasis on genealogy and family history allows Korean members to respect and honor their ancestors by completing ceremonies for them in LDS temples.
-Furthermore, other emphases of the LDS Church such as education, the eternal nature of the family, and temple work have been very appealing to the Korean people.
-Moreover, LDS missionary success in the early history of the Church in Korea was influenced by the political and economic turmoil surrounding the Korean War.
+The church's emphasis on genealogy and family history allows Korean members to respect and honor their ancestors by completing ceremonies for them in temples.
+Furthermore, other emphases of the church such as education, the eternal nature of the family, and temple work have been very appealing to the Korean people.
+Moreover, missionary success in the early history of the church in Korea was influenced by the political and economic turmoil surrounding the Korean War.
 Suffering and hardship caused the Korean people to look to other religious and philosophical sources for answers to their questions.

-Although the deeply-rooted Confucian and Buddhist traditions and values in Korea are beginning to change, there are a few aspects of Korean culture that are causing problems for the LDS Church in Korea.
+Although the deeply-rooted Confucian and Buddhist traditions and values in Korea are beginning to change, there are a few aspects of Korean culture that are causing problems for the church in Korea.
 First, education in South Korea and entrance examinations into higher education require a lot of time for students in order to succeed.
-Although the LDS Church tends to support the success of its members as well as high educational goals, Church leaders have been concerned that students do not have time to attend Church or develop their faith.
+Although the church tends to support the success of its members as well as high educational goals, its leaders have been concerned that students do not have time to attend church or develop their faith.
 Second, marriage in Korea is often regulated by parents, using the principles of kunghap, similar to astrology, in which compatibility of couples is determined by the year, month, day, and hour in which someone is born.
-This is different from LDS values which encourage marriage, and especially marriage to another member of the Church.
+This is different from Latter-day Saint values which encourage marriage, and especially marriage to another member of the church.